dobots/aim/deployment_spec.md

 A description of your module that can be used for example on the [Dodedodo](http://www.dodedodo.com) website to explain to users in a few lines what your module does.

+### Long description

+The long description can have more information on your module.
+Something like a paragraph or two would be fine.
+Refer to a website or github page for even more detailed information.

+### Default middleware

+This is the first option of choice on deploying a module on a specific platform.

+### Img URL

+An online reference to a picture that can be used to visualize your module.

 ### Supported middleware

 If written using the tools provided by us, your module will run with all middlewares.
 However, in case this is no option for you, you can indicate which middlewares your software supports.